SpikeGR-YT/SpikeGR-App-Store/README.md

  - Windows Free Activator V4.0
  - WiFi Password Viewer V2.3
  - Network Optimizer V0.1

+We also plan to add support for the following scripts:

+ - Windows Corruption Check Pack

 ## Are all apps up-to-date?
 Whenever there is an update for an app, the SpikeGR App Store also gets updated within 1-5 days to ensure everything is up-to-date.